chukusuccess/Coding-Break-Extension/README.md

 - `break-reminder.dismissMessage`: Dismisses the current break reminder message.
 - `break-reminder.stopReminders`: Stops all subsequent break reminders.
 - `break-reminder.configure`: Opens settings to configure break reminder intervals and durations (feature coming soon).

-## How to Use

-1. Install the extension from the VS Code Marketplace.
-2. The extension will automatically start reminding you to take a break every hour.
-3. Use the commands listed above to interact with the reminders.

 ## Installation